 Joshua Tree National Park

-✨Don’t Miss This: The 47 Best Activities to Do in San Diego (By a Local)
+✨Don’t Miss This: 47 Fun San Diego Activities to Do this Weekend

 Santa Barbara is a historical beach village turned vibrant college town situated on California’s central coast.